wslyvh/tokenlog/README.md

 <img src="https://tokenlog.xyz/icon.png" alt="ETH Gas.watch" width="50"/>

 # Token-weighted Backlogs

+Tokenlog is a governance tool to create token-weighted backlogs

+It allows projects to continuously gather feedback from their token holders in order to help plan and prioritize their work.​ It allows token holders to actively signal which items matter to them rather than just vote on single proposals.

+> A better way for projects to collaborate with their biggest supporters.

+## Summary
-Tokenlog is a governance tool that allows token holders to help vote and prioritise Github issues.
-Instead of one-off proposals, token holders can continously help and prioritize your backlog.
-Tokenlog offers to vote either in as 1-token, 1-vote, or through quadratic voting.
+Tokenlog works on any Github repository and leaves your current workflow in place.
+Voting is either by a 1-token, 1-vote, or as by default through quadratic voting.
 Quadratic voting is a collective decision-making procedure where individuals allocate votes to express the degree of their preferences, rather than just the direction of their preferences.
 More details at [ETH Gas Station](https://ethgasstation.info/blog/quadratic-funding-in-a-nutshell/)

 ## Links
 - Website https://tokenlog.xyz/